niklaushirt/aiops-install_3.1/tools/9_servicenow/snow-Integrate.md

       **Note:** If you use a tunnel to expose the server for the ServiceNow connection, you must replace the URL with the forwarding address of the tunnel.

-    * Name of the Watson AIOps instance: The name of your instance in IBM Cloud Pak for Watson AIOps.
-You can identify your instance name by logging in to the IBM Cloud Pak for Watson AIOps console and getting the value in the My instances pane.
+    * Name of the Watson AIOps instance: `aimanager` (As of CP4WAIOPS V3.1.1this is a fixed value.)

-    * User name for AIOps connection: The username for the IBM Cloud Pak for Watson AIOps instance.
+    * User name for AIOps connection: `admin` (The username for the IBM Cloud Pak for Watson AIOps instance.)

-    * Password for AIOps connection: The password for the IBM Cloud Pak for Watson AIOps instance.
+    * Password for AIOps connection: `Your password for admin`.
+(The password for the IBM Cloud Pak for Watson AIOps instance.)

     ![configuration](./images/configuration.png)